Which? Elderly Care

 Who is entitled to a Blue Badge?

-You are entitled to receive a Blue Badge if you’re registered as blind or receive any of the following benefits:
+You'll be entitled to receive a Blue Badge if you’re registered as blind or receive any of the following benefits:

 - The mobility component of Disability Living Allowance (DLA) at the higher rate (for under 65s).